gaurav-aryal/personal_blog/src/content/leetcode/microsoft-tagged-problems.md

 ---
-title: "Meta Tagged LeetCode Problems and Solutions"
+title: "Microsoft Tagged LeetCode Problems and Solutions"
-description: "Comprehensive solutions for Meta tagged LeetCode problems with Java implementations, time and space complexity analysis."
+description: "Comprehensive solutions for Microsoft tagged LeetCode problems with Java implementations, time and space complexity analysis."
 date: "2024-12-27"
-order: 21
+order: 24
 ---
-This section covers Meta tagged LeetCode problems with detailed solutions, examples, and complexity analysis.
-These problems are commonly asked in Meta interviews and represent important algorithmic concepts.
+This section covers Microsoft tagged LeetCode problems with detailed solutions, examples, and complexity analysis.
+These problems are commonly asked in Microsoft interviews and represent important algorithmic concepts.

 ## 1. Two Sum (Easy)